valmikroy/lc-practice/README.md

 - Do not forget to calculate time and space complexity
 - Make sure you attach a `!` to some of the string manipulation functions
 - Write down logic in systematic format in the comment  section
+-  we have to careful about carryover , if no carry over in current cycle then do not forget to reset it. carry over in the last addition has to be considred

 ### Exercise